-The Behmor 1600 Plus Customizable Drum Coffee Roaster Review
+The Behmor 1600 Plus Customisable Drum Coffee Roaster Review

 You’re here because you want to step up your game and start roasting your beans.
 But you don’t have the time to test your options for the best roasting experience.

 Don’t worry; we’ve all been there.
-That’s why we did the hard work for you and analyzed the Behmor 1600 Plus.
+That’s why we did the hard work for you and analysed the Behmor 1600 Plus.